t-shoemaker/2024_dtl_lm-interpretability/chapters/08_bert.md

 of them are very general, some extremely granular.
 This section walks through some of the most common ones you will find yourself adjusting.

-First, general hyperparameters.
+First: epochs.
 The number of **epochs** refers to the number of times a model passes over the entire dataset.
 Big models train for dozens, even hundreds of epochs, but ours is small enough that we only need a few

 ```{code-cell}
 num_train_epochs = 15